I’m No Angel (#ImNoAngel) by Lane Bryant is a good example of Movement Marketing

 With numerous examples and case studies from the worlds of charity (Charity:Water), politics (No Labels by Mark McKinnon), health and sports (LIVESTRONG by Nike and Lance Armstrong), craft (Handmade Nation’s Faythe Levine), and organisations themselves (“Rise” by the Mahindra Group), the book highlighted how “ideas on the rise” can be tapped on to start a marketing movement.

-Instead of asking “How can we get more people to buy this product?” or “What is the unique selling proposition of this new service?”, companies should find out what’s going on in the world, what people care about, and what’s culturally relevant.
+Instead of asking “How can we get more people to buy this product?” or “What is the unique selling proposition of this new service,” your company should find out what’s going on in the world, what people care about, and what’s culturally relevant.

-By keeping their ear on the ground and taking a stand on a cause that their consumers are fired about, companies can better ride the wave of uprisings while being seen to contribute to their communities.
+By keeping their ear on the ground and taking a stand on a cause that their consumers are fired about, you can better ride the wave of uprisings while being seen to contribute to your communities.

-To ensure that companies are not seen as exploitative, Goodson suggests that you should look deep within the DNA of your organisations.
+To ensure that companies are not seen as exploitative, Goodson suggested that you should look deep within the DNA of your organisations.

 Spark the change from an inside-out manner.
 Ensure that there is a good fit between what your movement seeks to achieve, and what your organisation is known for.